Rush Limbaugh, the Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 They're just sitting there like zombies.

-Yeah, we have a normal little kid, very hyperkinetic, very energetic, running rings around the parents.
+Yeah, we have a normal little kid, very hyperkinetic, very energetic, running rings around the parents, doesn't do well in school because he's probably bored silly with it.

-And we created a disorder.
+And we created a disorder, ADD.

 And I know, I know lots of you believe in it.